Isiah Kiner-Falefa Preview, Player Props: Yankees vs. Royals

 Isiah Kiner-Falefa At The Plate

-- Kiner-Falefa has picked up an RBI in 20.8% of his games this season, with more than one RBI in 8.5% of his games.
-He has also driven in three or more runs in three contests.
+- In 20.8% of his games this year, Kiner-Falefa has had at least one RBI.
+He's picked up more than one in 8.5% and driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.